Crypto terminology, decoded.

 Difficulty Adjustment Algorithm (DAA)

-The consensus rule that periodically recalibrates mining difficulty so average block time stays near the target despite hash rate changes.
+A DAA is the consensus rule that recalibrates mining difficulty so average block time stays near target as hash rate changes.

 Distributed Ledger